-EQUALS Research Group: Advancing Research for Gender Equality in the Digital Age
+EQUALS Research: Advancing Research for Gender Equality in the Digital Age

-EQUALS: The Global Partnership for Gender Equality in the Digital Age is a coalition of programs dedicated to promoting digital gender equality.
-The Partnership was launched in September 2016 and co-founded by ITU, UN Women, UNU, ITC, and GSMA.
-EQUALS consists of three Coalitions representing three areas of action – Access, Skills, and Leadership.
+- EQUALS Research: EQUALS: The Global Partnership for Gender Equality in the Digital Age is a coalition of stakeholders dedicated to promoting digital gender equality.
+Co-founded by ITU, UN Women, UNU, ITC, and GSMA, the Partnership was launched in September 2016.
+EQUALS consists of three Coalitions representing three areas of action – Access, Skills, and Leadership – and a crosscutting Research Group.
 UNU-CS leads the EQUALS Research group and supports the Partnership’s work with data and evidence.

 Click here to download a short document with research details about the project.

 This research is addressing issues related to the UN Sustainable Development Goals (SDGs)